 It was made an official US national holiday only as recently as 1972 by that well-known upright family man known for his honesty and integrity, President Richard Nixon, just as he was signing off another job hidden at the bottom of his out tray called the 'Let’s bug the Democratic headquarters but keep my name out of it.'

 Father’s Day has always met resistance.
 I suppose commercialism over recent years has a lot to do with it.
 Any way to make a buck, eh?
 No doubt over the coming weeks until 20 June the world will be pushing like hell to grab that pound from your contactless card.
 There’ll be big card companies doing their clichéd TV ads and irritating pop-ups, shops with fancy window displays with dreadful puns, and card publishers like myself, selling their wares on social media or wherever they can because it’s our business.

 But here’s the thing: this year could be better for Dads.

 Covid – the saviour of the Dad?

-All this home schooling and getting on each other’s nerves has made us realise that everyone is equal and that we all have to do our bit.
+All this homeschooling and getting on each other’s nerves have made us realise that everyone is equal and that we all have to do our bit.
 Amazingly, everyone has done their bit, including Dad.
 I think the rest of his family will recognise this and cheer up the old fart with a meaningful card.
 And maybe his kids will promise to make him a wonderful Full Monty but in their enthusiasm forget the eggs, bacon, sausages, tomatoes and fried bread.

 Whatever they give him, it’ll be done with love, and he’ll be truly touched and thankful, even if his breakfast turns out to be a piece of burnt toast topped with a teaspoon of Alphabetti spaghetti.
 Mothers have had their day this year and it was a good one too.
 Now it's Dad’s turn on 20 June.
 So come on you non-Dad people, three cheers for Dad!